 7. Disruptive Behavior

 Includes the disruption of College activities and College business in classes, programs, meetings, and other student activities.
 Disruption may include: disorderly conduct, lewd or indecent behavior, breach of peace, or aiding, abetting or procuring another person to breach the peace on College premises or at functions sponsored by or participated in by the College.

-8. Ethical and Acceptable Use of Technology
+8. Unethical and Misuse of Technology

 Harassment is repeated, malicious mistreatment, verbal abuse, or conduct that is threatening, intimidating, humiliating, insulting, isolates people, or undermines their reputation through verbal or non-verbal communications.

 Grand Rapids Community College creates an inclusive learning and working environment that recognizes the value and dignity of each person.
 It is the policy and practice of GRCC to provide equal educational and employment opportunities regardless of age, race, color, religion, marital status, sex/gender, pregnancy, sexual orientation, gender identity, gender expression, height, weight, national origin, disability, political affiliation, familial status, veteran status or genetics in all programs, activities, services, employment and advancement including admissions to, access to, treatment in, or compensation in employment as required by state and federal law.
 See the Harassment Policy for complete details (Policy 6.3).

 Hazing means any act committed on GRCC property or in connection with any GRCC related group or activity that endangers the mental or physical health or safety of an individual (including, without limitation, an act intended to cause degradation, cruelty, or humiliation), or that destroys or removes public or private property, for the purpose of initiation in, admission to, affiliation with, or as a condition for continued membership in a group or organization.
 Hazing is prohibited by the College.

 In response to allegations of hazing under this regulation, it is not a defense that: